-Since 2015, Germany has officially registered over 1.3 million refugees, many fleeing the Syrian civil war during the most recent European migrant crisis [1].
-The majority reaction of 82 million German citizens and their government to the crisis led to the welcoming culture (Willkommenskultur) -- the development of multiple government, non-government organization (NGO) and private programs of accommodation, resettlement, German language training; and more general education, acculturation and inclusion into German society for many of these refugees [2].
-With government and private funding for supplies, training and administration, the German Physical Society (Deutsche Physikalische Gesellschaft or DPG) under the guidance of Professor Dr. Arnulf Quadt of Georg-August-Universität Göttingen established a program in which volunteers provide physics educational experiences to these refugee children and possible future German citizens called Physics for Refugees (Physik für Flüchtlinge or PfF) [3].
+Since 2015, Germany has officially registered over 1.3 million refugees, many fleeing the Syrian civil war during the most recent European migrant crisis.3 The majority reaction of 82 million German citizens and their government to the crisis led to the welcoming culture (Willkommenskultur)-the development of multiple government, non-government organization (NGO), and private programs of accommodation, resettlement, German language training, and more general education, acculturation, and inclusion into German society for many of these refugees.4 With government and private funding for supplies, training, and administration, the German Physical Society (Deutsche Physikalische Gesellschaft or DPG) under the guidance of Professor Dr. Arnulf Quadt of Georg-August-Universität Göttingen established a program in which volunteers provide physics educational experiences to these refugee children and possible future German citizens called Physics for Refugees (Physik für Flüchtlinge or PfF).5

-In Spring 2018, Physics for Refugees activities were provided by about 470 registered and vetted volunteers at 82 sites around the country[C], about split evenly between refugee centers temporarily hosting families in communal housing (in Cologne at a repurposed retirement home run by the German Red Cross called the Boltensternstraße Zentrum) and at grade schools serving refugee children (e.g. Städtisches Gymnasium Thusneldastraße, Köln-Deutz - a high school) [4,5].
-All volunteers were background vetted by a police check, many volunteers received expense-reimbursed training from the DPG, and most were physicists-- physics students, teachers and faculty and physics enthusiasts.
-All worked under guidance of and with reporting back to DPG; usually providing 1-2 hours /week of volunteer work once per week at their registered PfF site.
+In spring 2018, Physics for Refugees activities were provided by about 470 registered and vetted volunteers at 82 sites around the country,6 about split evenly between refugee centers temporarily hosting families in communal housing (in Cologne at a repurposed retirement home/center run by the German Red Cross called the Boltensternstraße Zentrum) and at grade schools serving refugee children (e.g., Städtisches Gymnasium Thusneldastraße, Köln-Deutz-a high school).^{7,8} All volunteers were background vetted by a police check, many volunteers received expense-reimbursed training from the DPG, and most were physicists-physics students, teachers, and faculty, and physics enthusiasts.
+All worked under guidance of and with reporting back to DPG, usually providing one to two hours/week of volunteer work at their registered PfF site.

 Goal: The aim is to teach physics to children and adolescents in refugee camps and primary reception facilities throughout Germany in a playful manner with simple experimentation tasks.
-Physical and playful experimentation should provide children and young people in the facilities with a distraction from everyday life and signal that they are welcome in Germany.
+Physical and playful experimentation should provide children and young people in the facilities with a distraction from everyday life and signal that they are welcome in Germany. <dpg-physik.de/pff/ueber_pff>

-<dpg-physik.de/pff/ueber\pff>